kids encyclopedia robot

 In 2019, Diamond's impact ranked in top 0.01% of scientists.

-In 2024, she will receive an Honorary Doctor of Science Degree honoris causa from the University of Cambridge in the UK.
+In 2024, she received an Honorary Doctor of Science Degree honoris causa from the University of Cambridge in the UK.

 She has held a Tier 1 Canada Research Chair for more than ten years.